 So to clear up some confusion, and make sure you have the right information to make your decision, we’ve put together a few myths and facts about using hearing protection while riding.
-Most importantly, we focus on the often unnoticed, silent killer of hearing while operating a motorcycle, and it’s not your exhaust or traffic; its ambient wind noise, which occurs at levels of well over 100dB at highway speeds!
+Most importantly, we focus on the often unnoticed, “silent killer” of hearing while operating a motorcycle.
+It’s actually not your exhaust or traffic, like most people think; it’s ambient wind noise, which occurs at levels of well over 100dB at highway speeds!
 Find out how it can destroy your hearing, and what to do about it, by reading on.

 Common Myths about Hearing Protection

 Myth #1: You can’t hear traffic hazards, sirens, your bike, or other important sounds while wearing ear plugs.